 For 20 years, EDF has been working to help align the long-term sustainability of Gulf fisheries with the economic goals of the businesses that depend on them.

 Perhaps our most iconic story of success relates to Gulf red snapper – a species that was driven to the brink of collapse by decades of overfishing.
 Our work sparked remarkable cooperation between fishermen and conservationists and led to a dramatic turnaround for the fishery.

 Since the implementation of catch shares in the commercial fishery in 2007, the stock has tripled in size and waste has dropped 50%.
 With more fish in the water, catch limits have more than doubled since 2008.
-Revenues for fishermen have gone up 70% and commercial fishing has become safer.
-Fresh Gulf red snapper is now available year-round to American seafood lovers, and it is recognized by Monterey Bay Aquarium’s Seafood Watch as a sustainable choice.
+Revenues for fishermen have doubled and commercial fishing has become safer.
+Fresh Gulf red snapper is now available year-round to the seafood supply chain and American seafood lovers, and it is recognized by Monterey Bay Aquarium's Seafood Watch as a sustainable choice.

 What's next for Gulf fish?

-The results in Gulf commercial fisheries have been historic, but the approach was simple.
-By giving fishermen a seat at the table and a stake in the long-term sustainability of the fishery they depend on, Gulf fishery managers learned that environmental and economic balance is not only possible, it’s essential.
+The results in the rebounding Gulf commercial fisheries have been historic.
+These results are now translating into gains made possible by stakeholders in the recreational fishery.
+In both cases, the approach was simple.
+By giving fishermen a seat at the table and a stake in the long-term sustainability of the fishery they depend on, fishery managers in the Gulf learned that environmental and economic balance is not only possible, it's essential.